All Episodes

 All libs.

-It is Christmas is a national holiday.
+It is, Christmas is a national holiday.

 Forget the religious aspects of it for a moment.

-It's a natural uh national holiday.
+It's a natural national holiday.

-Got an email note from a friend today saying, Have you seen the Metro section of New York Times?
+He said, have you seen the Metro section of New York Times?

-I said, No.
+I said, no.

 The last time I read the Metro section of the New York Times is when I saw it in the bottom of a birdcage.

-There's this headline school recess gets gentler, and the adults are dismayed.
+There's this headline, school recess gets gentler and the adults are dismayed.

-This really isn't new story.
+This really isn't a new story.

-Uh because I had a little small little argument with my friend who sent me this.
+We will discuss this because I had a little small little argument with my friend who sent me this.

-Uh no, it's not.
+No, it's not.

 We'll talk about it.